CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

      ![](images/100725(23).png)

-   - Select how you would like to open your project → choose **Open the project in the current window** from the dropdown menu.
+   - If prompted, select how you would like to open your project → choose **Open the project in the current window** from the dropdown menu.

 7. In VS Code, from the **Explorer (1)** in the left pane, navigate to the function's **requirements.txt (2)** file.
 This file defines the dependencies for your script.
 Add the following **Python packages (3)** to the file and click on ` Ctrl + S ` to save: